It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 to start timing flights.
 Then I noticed an ominously large dihedral

 angle forming!
-On closer inspection I could see how the joints were
+On closer inspection, I could see how the joints were

 failing.
-It was time to pack up, leave and write this obituary for
+It was time to pack up, leave, and write this obituary for

+The story or stories above document actual flying experiences.
 My write-ups are definitely "warts and all" since things don't always go totally as planned.
 However, half the fun of kiting is anticipating the perfect flight.
 When it happens, it's magic!

 As mentioned earlier, there's more kite-making info here than you can poke a stick at :-)

 Want to know the most convenient way of using it all?

 The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.